 Neither vitiligo nor albinism can be cured at this time.
 However, treatment options can help improve the condition or stop further changes in skin tone.

-Vitiligo treatment may include using topical corticosteroid creams and ultraviolet light therapy (phototherapy) on the white patches of skin.
-Both treatments can help slow the progression of vitiligo.
+Vitiligo treatment may include using topical creams and ultraviolet light therapy (phototherapy) on the white patches of skin.
+Both treatments can help slow the progression of vitiligo and often bring back normal color to the skin.
 Some surgical procedures can graft pigmented skin into the depigmented areas.
 Also, a new class of medicine known as Janus kinase (JAK) inhibitors are currently being studied for their use in treating vitiligo.

 Some people with vitiligo take medications that control the immune system (called immunosuppressants) to prevent the immune system from continuing its attack on the melanocytes.